mindscan-de/FuriousIron-HFB/README.md

 ## TLDR

-This is basically the most computationally effective hash function for a bloom filter.
+This is basically the most computationally effective / fastest hash function for a bloom filter.

-document_id - result of a CRHF (collision resistant hash function, e.g. 128 bit (MD5) or longer)
+``document_id`` - result of a CRHF (collision resistant hash function, e.g. 128 bit (MD5) or longer)
-slice_position - bit position where the hash is extracted from the document id slice_mask - the lowest n bits depending on (output size, number of document IDs, sparsity, dropout-rate) are set, all other are zero.
+``slice_position`` - bit position where the hash is extracted from the document id ``slice_mask`` - the lowest n bits depending on output size, number of document IDs, sparsity or desired dropout-rate are set, all other are set to zero

 Hash calculation / Hash extraction

-    extracted_hash = (document_id >> slice_position) & slice_mask
+    extracted_hash_value = ( document_id >> slice_position ) & slice_mask

+Insert DocumentId

+    hfbfilterdata [ extracted_hash_value ] = 1

 Perform Test:

-    hfbfilterdata[extracted_hash]!=0
+    hfbfilterdata [ extracted_hash_value ] != 0

 This is basically a bloom filter implementation done in two lines of code.
 Which is basically indistinguishable from a bounded memory access.
 The idea is to basically skip the hashing of an already CRHF generated hash value and replacing it by hash value extraction.
-In case you want to test a list of hashed document origins against a set of a list of hashed document origins.
+In case you want to test a list of hashed document origin IDs against a set of a set of hashed document origin IDs.